WPSocialImage/.github/README.md

-# WP User Manager Default GitHub Files
+# WP Social Image Default GitHub Files

 This repository contains default files used to standardize GitHub issues and pull requests throughout the organization.